FOR ANDROID DEVICES PLEASE CLICK 3 DOTS (TOP RIGHT) AND SELECT "DESKTOP"

 We cant stress that the above is no more than a very general rough idea, every board is different and it also depends on; Your ability, your goals, what you are looking to use the board for. try, try and try again and ask us!!.

 To start off, chose a nice calm day, preferably in the

-sun with warm water (not easy in the UK).
+sun in shallow landlocked water with warm water (not easy in the UK).
 Most people start off kneeling on the

 SUP board to get the feel of it and its stability, you can have loads of fun

 just by doing that, but if you want to be a SUPer rather than a KPer (Kneeling